 Shotgun mics for dialogue and isolation

 Shotgun mics use a long interference tube to reject sound from the sides, letting you point at a subject and exclude the surroundings.
 They are the standard for film dialogue and focused sound effects.
+If you want a deeper shortlist of models, see our roundup of the best shotgun microphones.

 - Rode NTG series (NTG4+, NTG5) — popular, lightweight shotguns with good rejection and built-in battery options on some models.